Original Post May 2015

-The moment you were born, the nurses laid you in my awkward arms and we were formally introduced.
-“Hello Brennan,” I whispered softly.
-“I hope I don’t forget to feed you.”
+Moments after we finally met, I whispered “I hope I don’t forget to feed you.”
 An image of my goldfish floating upside down briefly swam to mind.
-We gazed at each other warily, you with your dark shark eyes, me like a deer in headlights.
+We gazed at each other warily.
+You with your dark shark eyes, me like a deer in headlights.

-I hope the time spent on your phone playing pointless games, or binge-watching eight seasons of Family Guy won’t give you permanent brain damage.
-I profoundly hope you boomerang back to us when your education is complete.
-We want to enjoy the fruits of our labour.
+I hope binge-watching BoJack Horseman won’t give you permanent brain damage.
+I profoundly hope you boomerang back when your education is complete.
+We’d like to enjoy the fruits of our labour.

-This gene is automatically ingrained in new mothers.
+A gene automatically ingrained in new mothers.
 Did you notice how much time I spent on the computer, researching how to be a good mother?
-You probably didn’t, because I completely ignored you while I looked.
+Probably not, because I ignored you while I looked.

-You are thoughtful, kind, funny, and a deep thinker.
-You’re not too cool for cuddling and tuck-ins.
-We’ve had the time of our lives living vicariously through your youth.
-You will make the world a better place.
+You’re thoughtful, funny, and kind.
+We’ve had the time of our lives living vicariously through your friends.
+You’ll make the world a better place.

-Last week as the two of us were watching Toy Story 3, you excitedly announced that both you and Andy were leaving for college.
-I burst into tears.
-You’re going to make poor choices, face heartbreak, and possible alcohol poisoning.
-I hope school doesn’t get in the way…
+During Toy Story 3, you excitedly announced both you and Andy are leaving for college.
+Queue waterworks.
+You’ll make poor choices, face heartbreak, and endure alcohol poisoning.
+I hope school doesn’t get in the way.

-You’ve gone MIA, spending most of your time with friends, and staying out too late.
+You’ve gone MIA, partying with friends and staying out too late.
 But I’m onto you.
-You’re trying to make us miserable, so we can’t wait for you to go.
-It’s working!
-This is known as soiling the nest.
-The increased independence makes it easier for you to leave home, and for us to set you free.
+It’s called soiling the nest.
+Making us miserable, so it’s easier for you to leave, and for us to set you free.

 Eighteen years ago, I nested.
-I spent months preparing the nursery, covering electrical outlets, and filling the diaper bag.
-Now I find myself nesting again, only this time you’re flying the coop.
-I grew you, and you will always be mine.
+I spent months preparing the nursery and covering electrical outlets.
+Now I nest again, only this time you’re leaving.
+I grew you, you’ll always always be mine.
 But for now, the world is your oyster.
-Get out there and find your pearl.
+Get out there and find your pearl. ❤

 JOIN THE SISTERHOOD.
 Subscribe today!